QiuShiGlobalAffairs/Labor-Credit/readme.md

-this code database is created for Labor-Credit project by Qiushi Internationale
+This github repository is created for Labor-Credit project by Qiushi Internationale